Copyright to all motion pictures held by original copyright holders and displayed with their expressed permission.

 Noah Greenberg is a cinematographer based in New York City.

 He most recently shot the feature film Lizzie, a period piece based on the true story of Lizzie Borden and the 1892 murder of her parents.
 The film stars Chloë Sevigny and Kristen Stewart, and was directed by Craig William Macneill with whom Greenberg also collaborated on the recent, critically acclaimed, anthology series Channel Zero: Candle Cove for Syfy.

-Greenberg’s other narrative feature work includes: Coin Heist, a Netflix Original Film; Cruise, starring Emily Ratajkowski and Spencer Boldman; Most Beautiful Island, starring Ana Asensio; and the thriller Camino, starring Zoë Bell.
+Greenberg’s other narrative feature work includes: Most Beautiful Island, Ana Asensio’s super 16mm film that was awarded the Grand Jury Prize for a Narrative Feature at the 2017 SXSW Film Festival; Coin Heist, a Netflix Original Film; Cruise, starring Emily Ratajkowski and Spencer Boldman; and the thriller Camino, starring Zoë Bell.

 His earlier work includes: The Boy, a psychological horror film starring David Morse and Rainn Wilson, which premiered in competition at the 2015 SXSW Film Festival, and Henley, the award winning, Sundance-selected, short film upon which The Boy is based.

 Known also as a still photographer, Greenberg has worked with acclaimed celebrity and corporate clients.
 His subjects range from luminaries Morgan Freeman, Tony Bennett and Placido Domingo to contemporary artists such as Steve Carell, Duncan Sheik and The Roots.
 His corporate clients include Saatchi & Saatchi, Atlantic Records, People Magazine and Microsoft.

 Greenberg is a member of IATSE Local 600 and is represented by Dattner Dispoto and Associates.